The EBU recognizes, encourages and supports outstanding technical solutions developed by Member organizations with the Technology & Innovation Award.

 There can be more than one nomination per submission.

 Can I submit a project that was nominated last year?

 Yes, on the condition that the project has been continued since.

 How do I know if you have received the nomination?

 You will receive an e-mail confirmation within 3 working days.
 If you do not receive a confirmation, please contact Françoise Davies, EA to the EBU T&I Director.

 There are three finalists.
 Each finalist is expected to produce a 1-minute video to be shown at the annual Technical Assembly prior to the public announcement of the winning project.

 When will I find out if the project has been selected as the winner?

-We will contact the winners confidentially during the first week of May to ensure they can make arrangements to collect the Award at the EBU Technical Assembly.
+We will contact the winners confidentially, and in good time, to ensure they can make arrangements to collect the Award at the EBU Technical Assembly.
 Please ensure that the email addresses and telephone numbers will still be valid after you have filled out the nomination form.